DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.8.0.md

 - Right now, the game's audio is unmixed, so some things might be way too loud!
 - Some sounds are just placeholders for now
 - Some actions still need sound effects added to them.
-- The "talking" sound effect for the characters has been replaced with sounds of scribbling.
+- The "talking" sound effect for the characters has been replaced with sounds of scribbling (might change idk)
 - Footstep sfx

 ## Beginning Room + Dialogue

-- The beginning of the game has been reworked to be a little more engaging & support the narrative better.
+- The beginning of the game has been reworked to support the narrative better.
 - The room is a *very rough blockout* for now.
-- Some of the dialogue portions can probably be removed for the sake of keeping the beginning sequence short.
+- Some of the dialogue can probably be removed for the sake of brevity.

 ### Sequence
-1. The player's screen is all-black, but a character speaks to Allister as he wakes up.
+1. A character speaks to Allister as he wakes up.
 2. The screen fades from black, we see a dialogue portal.
 Allister goes up to it, and talks to it to get some more dialogue.
 3. After that, Allister exits the current room and enters the next one: the "questions room"
 4. Once entering the "questions room", Allister is then presented with a little more dialogue.